google/clasp/docs/esmodules.md

 };
 ```

-In the above example, the resulting bundle created by transpiling the entry point in `./src` will end up in the `./build`-folder.
+In the above example, the resulting bundle created by transpiling the entry point, i.e. `./src/index.ts`, will end up as `./build/index.js`.
 To make sure Clasp picks the right files to push, a `.claspignore`-file must be added to the project:

 ```ignore
 # ignore all files…